-United Way is a worldwide non-religious movement that envisions a world where every individual has an opportunity to succeed, and entire communities thrive as a result.
-United Way is focused on mobilizing the caring power of communities.
+United Way is a Worldwide Non-Religious movement that envisions a world where every individual has an opportunity to succeed and have entire communities thrice as a result.
+United Way is focused on mobilising the caring power of communities.
 Every day, our volunteers, donors and advocates who give their time, their money and their voice to improve the lives of others.

-That year, Denver raised $21,700 and created a movement that would spread throughout the country to become the United Way.
-Today there are 1,800 community-based United Ways in 40 countries and territories and we raise $5 billion annually for local communities.
+That year, Denver raised $21,700 and created a movement that would spread throughout the country to become United Way.
+Today, there 1,800 community-based United Ways in 40 countries and territories.
+These United Ways raise $5 billion annually for local communities.

 We are united globally and locally by our Community Impact mission in mobilising communities to create lasting changes in community conditions that improve lives.